pinecone-io/pinecone-java-client/v1-migration.md

 ## Changes overview

-- Renamed `PineconeControlPlaneClient` to `Pinecone` and added overloaded methods so the users are not required to construct the request objects.
+- Renamed `PineconeControlPlaneClient` to `Pinecone` and added overloaded methods, so you are not required to construct request objects.
-- Added data plane wrappers `Index` and `AsyncIndex` that will eliminate the need of creating Java classes for request objects. `Index` class is for blocking stub while `AsyncIndex` is an async gRPC data plane operations.
+- Added data plane wrappers `Index` and `AsyncIndex`, which will eliminate the need to create Java classes for request objects.
+The `Index` class is for blocking gRPC stub while `AsyncIndex` is an async gRPC class for data plane operations.
-- Removed `PineconeClient` and `PineconeConnectionConfig`, and renamed `PineconeClientConfig` to `PineconeConfig` which allows the support to set customer gRPC managed channel for data plane operations along with setting source tag.
+- Removed `PineconeClient` and `PineconeConnectionConfig`, and renamed `PineconeClientConfig` to `PineconeConfig`.
+  `PineconeConfig` supports setting custom gRPC-managed channels for data plane operations along with setting a source tag.
-- Addressed vulnerabilities by updating the following dependencies:
+- Updates to dependencies to address vulnerabilities:
     - io.grpc:grpc-protobuf: from 1.57.0 to 1.61.0
     - io.grpc:grpc-stub: from 1.57.0 to 1.61.0
     - io.grpc:grpc-netty: from 1.57.0 to 1.61.0
     - com.squareup.okhttp3:okhttp → from 4.10.0 to 4.12.0
-- Added the following model classes because the datatype for sparse indices in Pinecone db is `unsigned 32-bit integer` while the proto generated classes were accepting `int` which is `signed 32-bit integers` and before sending it to Pinecone db, it’ll convert the indices to `unsigned 32-bit integers`.
-The sparse indices will be now accepted as Java `long` instead of Java `int` with the input range of `unsigned 32-bit integer` [0, 2^32 - 1] and everything outside of this range will throw `PineconeValidationException`.
+- Added the following `model` classes to address the limitations of Java not having a native datatype for `unsigned 32-bit integer`, which is the expected datatype of Pinecone's backend API.
+Sparse indices will now accept Java `long` (rather than `int`), with the input range of `[0, 2^32 - 1]`.
+Everything outside of this range will throw a `PineconeValidationException`:
     - QueryResponseWithUnsignedIndices.java
     - ScoredVectorWithUnsignedIndices.java
     - SparseValuesWithUnsignedIndices.java
     - VectorWithUnsignedIndices
-- Added read units as a part of queryResponse
+- Added [read units](https://docs.pinecone.io/guides/organizations/manage-cost/understanding-cost) as a part of `queryResponse`.

 ## Initialization

-The `PineconeControlPlaneClient` is renamed to `Pinecone` class and it now follows a builder pattern which allows to construct PineconeConfig object by default.
+The `PineconeControlPlaneClient` is now the `Pinecone` class.
+It follows a [Builder pattern](https://www.digitalocean.com/community/tutorials/builder-design-pattern-in-java), which builds a `PineconeConfig` object by default.

 **Before: ≤ 0.8.1**